BurgerAndreas/gnn-physics/README.md

-# gnn-physics
+# Meshed-based fluid simulation with GNNs

-Simple re-implementation of [Learning Mesh-Based Simulation with Graph Networks](https://sites.google.com/view/meshgraphnets) for `cylinder_flow` in PyTorch.
+Re-implementation of [Learning Mesh-Based Simulation with Graph Networks](https://sites.google.com/view/meshgraphnets) for `cylinder_flow` in PyTorch based on [this blog post](https://medium.com/stanford-cs224w/learning-mesh-based-flow-simulations-on-graph-networks-44983679cf2d).

-The [original codebase](https://github.com/google-deepmind/deepmind-research/tree/master/meshgraphnets) contains for the `cylinder_flow` and `flag_simple` domains.
+The [original codebase of the paper](https://github.com/google-deepmind/deepmind-research/tree/master/meshgraphnets) implements the `cylinder_flow` and `flag_simple` domains.
 It does not contain the prediction of the sizing field and the corresponding remesher.
-Out of time constraints we do not implement the sizing field and remesher either.
+Out of time constraints we do not implement the sizing field prediction + remesher either.

 ## Installation